chinazys/python_linux_executable/README.md

     3. Save the image obtained at step 4.2 into the shared Numpy array, created at step 2, so that it can be displayed with OpenCV Window.

 ## Notes
-The straight-forward way of creating the binary with [pyinstaller](https://pyinstaller.org/en/stable/) is not acceptable due to the known issues with [multiprocessing](https://docs.python.org/3/library/multiprocessing.html), see [#4110](https://github.com/pyinstaller/pyinstaller/issues/4110), [#4159](https://github.com/pyinstaller/pyinstaller/issues/4159), [#4190](https://github.com/pyinstaller/pyinstaller/issues/4190).
+The straight-forward way of creating the binary with [pyinstaller](https://pyinstaller.org/en/stable/) is not acceptable due to the known issue with [multiprocessing](https://docs.python.org/3/library/multiprocessing.html), see [#4110](https://github.com/pyinstaller/pyinstaller/issues/4110), [#4159](https://github.com/pyinstaller/pyinstaller/issues/4159), [#4190](https://github.com/pyinstaller/pyinstaller/issues/4190).
+The issue can be reproduced with this project:
 ![](demo/pyinstaller_issue.gif)

 Using of [cython](https://cython.org/)-alike packages or cython-pyinstaller combination is more preferable in terms of reverse-engineering protection.